 WM layman, who became a widely acclaimed economist and statistician.
 He was born at Kilburn on 21 June 1880.
 The son of a Baptist father and an Anglican mother, he came into Methodism through his wife.
 His interest in political economy began while he was at school in Goudhurst, Kent at the early age of 12.
 He was largely self-taught, working his way up in the Inland Revenue, which he entered as a boy clerk in 1896, and becoming assistant Secretary to the Board when he was 36.
 At the same time he educated himself in economics and political science and in 1911 took a first class in the London BSc.
 This brought him to the attention of the LSE and he gained a DSc in 1916, becoming widely recognised as an expert on taxation.

 In 1919 he left the civil service for the business world.
 Among the various positions he held were those of Secretary and Director of Nobel Industries and of ICI.
 From 1923 he was president of the Abbey Road Building Society and from 1925 a governor of the LSE.
+In 1927 he became president of the London, Midland and Scottish Railway and from 1927 he was Colonel commanding the Royal Engineers Railway and Transport Corps.
 He represented Britain on the committees dealing with German reparations after World War I. In 1928 he became a Director of the Bank of England and served on Royal Commissions in England and Canada.
+As a founder-member of the Anglo-German Fellowship from 1935 he met leading German politicians, including Adolf Hitler, and was associated with the appeasement policies of Halifax and Chamberlain.
 He refrained from entering parliamentary life, but was raised to the peerage in 1935.
 He became a CBE in 1918, KBE in 1920, GBE in 1924 and GCB in 1935.
 He was the first Methodist to become President of the British Association for the Advancement of Science.
 In 1936 he gave the Fernley-Hartley Lecture on 'Motive and Method in a Christian Order'.
 He received a total of twenty-three honorary degrees from British and overseas universities, beginning with both Oxford and Cambridge in 1926 and including Yale and Columbia.

 'Lord Stamp was unique.
 I choose that word because no other is appropriate.
 His uniqueness, I think, principally lay in this: he was himself a host of men, each one of which by himself would have been memorable.
 That, perhaps, is the nearest one can get in the attempt to convey in words the totality of his personality...